-- Recruiting members on campus to include New Student Orientations each summer. - Ability to fundraise on and off-campus. - Utilization of University facilities and equipment with minimal or no cost to the organization. - Opportunity to apply for Student Government Association grants to assist with projects or programs. - Opportunity to apply for TAMIU Dining Grants coordinated by SOLE. - Utilizing The Leadership Lab after-hours for student organization related activities (if available). - Advertising approved flyers on campus bulletin boards. - Leadership skill development through participation in conferences, workshops, and activities - Recognition opportunities available at the member and organizational level - Trailblazers Co-Curricular Program credit for members and officers - Support available from SOLE Staff during normal business hours - Use of Presence system to maintain student organization information, including minutes, applications, pictures, etc. - Use of Presence, system to track involvement and service hours at the University, to develop your cocurricular transcript. - Use of Bursar's Office to deposit and house funds for your student organization at no cost.
+- Recruiting members on campus to include New Student Orientations each summer - Ability to fundraise on and off-campus - Utilization of University facilities and equipment with minimal or no cost to the organization - Opportunity to apply for Student Government Association grants to assist with projects or programs - Opportunity to apply for TAMIU Dinning Grants coordinated by SOLE - Utilizing The Leadership Lab after-hours for student organization related activities - Right to request storage space located at The Leadership Lab - Advertising approved flyers on campus bulletin boards - Leadership skill development through participation in conferences, workshops and activities - Recognition opportunities available at the member and organizational level - Trailblazers Co-Curricular Program credit for members and officers - Support available from SOLE Staff during normal business hours - Use of Trailblazers system to maintain student organization information, including minutes, applications, pictures, etc. - Use of Trailblazers system to track involvement and service hours at the University in order to develop your co-curricular transcript - Use of Bursar's Office to deposit and house funds for your student organization at no cost

-Presence Portal Access
+Trailblazers Portal Access

-The Presence portal at Texas A&M International University provides student organization leaders with an efficient platform to document and manage their respective groups.
-As recognized entities, organizations are given access to manage the organization's general information, rosters, documents, forms, news, gallery, etc. Additionally, all required student organization forms are housed on the Presence portal.
+The Trailblazers portal at Texas A&M International University provides student organization leaders with an efficient platform to document and manage their respective groups.
+As recognized entities, organizations are given access to manage the organization's general information, rosters, documents, forms, news, gallery, etc. Additionally, all required student organization forms are housed on the Trailblazers portal.